 Many people use hydrogen peroxide, and I don't have anything against that practice.
 But I find that my essential oils are very effective to sanitize a wound and help the body ward off infection.

 Along with flushing a wound with water, I like to spray this oil blend mist directly on and around the area of the wound.

-Some other oils I might incorporate in the disinfecting process are melaleuca or tea tree, mountan savory, or thyme.
+Some other oils I might incorporate in the disinfecting process are melaleuca (tea tree), mountan savory, or thyme.

-Once a wound is disinfected, I'll then apply a bandage or dressing and do what I can to avoid any infection and promote healing.
+Once a wound is cleansed, I then apply a bandage or dressing and do what I can to keep the wound protected and promote healing.

 A good oil to accomplish this is melaleuca (or tea tree) which was used during World War II to help prevent infections.

-Melrose is a blend of a couple types of melaleuca, plus rosemary and clove, This blend serves not only as a good anti-septic, but it also can help regenerate tissue which, of course, enhances the healing process.
+The blend Melrose is made up of a couple types of melaleuca, plus rosemary and clove, This blend not only has a good sanitizing effect, but it also provides excellent support to tissue that's on the mend.

 There's also a first aid spray that can be used to help prevent infections and promote healing.
 Here's the recipe for it. . .